cern-it-efp/EOSC-Testsuite/README.rst

 - Network test (perfSONAR) update: added reverse throughput measurement & retries.

-- Complete networking/VPC provisioning: AWS, Openstack, IBM.
+- Complete networking/VPC provisioning: AWS, Openstack, IBM and Orange.

 - Added option --freeMaster to disable running tests/benchmarks on the master node.

 - Updated results upload to CERN's private Object Storage.

+- Implemented a dashboard to visually display results.
+Its source code can be found |dashboard_repo|, but the actual deployment is not public yet.

+.. |dashboard_repo| raw:: html

+  <a href="https://github.com/cern-it-efp/test-suite-results-dashboard" target="_blank">here</a>

 ``21.4``